+- a.
 Each Relevant Party is responsible for ensuring that he or she complies with this policy.
-Failure to comply with these procedures is covered in Section 5.5.

-This policy is administered by ICANN Staff.
-Administration includes informing new members of groups of the policies, posting all Statements of Interest, and following up on any requests from the Chairs of GNSO Groups pertaining to this procedure.
+Failure to comply with these procedures is covered in Section 5.6. - b.
+This policy is administered by ICANN staff.
+Administration includes informing new members of groups of the policies, posting all Statements of Interest and Disclosures of Interest, and following up on any requests from the Chairs of groups pertaining to this procedure.